 Starting with NLX implies starting with API’s.
 More specific it's starting with generic API’s instead of one-off integration solutions.
-NLX is useful for both organizations that want to consume API's and organizations that want to provider API's to other consuming organizations.
+NLX is useful for both organizations that want to consume API's and organizations that want to provide API's to other consuming organizations.

 NLX is developed mainly by VNG Realisatie, but anyone can contribute on Gitlab.
 To start using NLX, it is not necessary to contribute to NLX development, since NLX can be installed 'as is'.
-A good way to start is by reading the documentation and having your system engineers or suppliers follow the Try NLX guide to learn the concepts of NLX and set up the first test implementation.
+A good way to start is by reading the documentation and having your system engineers or suppliers follow one off the Try NLX guides to learn the concepts of NLX and set up the first test implementation.
 Some knowledge of IT, the internet, API's and security is required.
 The NLX team is available through Gitlab for support to developers.

 Setting up the first Outway for testing is done in a matter of a few hours, setting up an Inway requires having a basic API and a publicly resolvable URL.
-Configuring the inway is done in a few hours, setting up the API might take more time depending on your infrastructure.
+Configuring the Inway is done in a few hours, setting up the API might take more time depending on your infrastructure.
 Launching a service on a public available network (the internet) requires more than just bringing the NLX and API software to production.
 A project should address all functional and non functional requirements and business context before launch.

 Consuming API’s is easier than providing an API.
 A good place to start is to consume an already available API.
 Such as for example the BAG API of the Dutch Kadaster or the KVK API of the Dutch Chamber of Commerce.

-Providing API’s trough NLX is quite straightforward when the API’s are already available.
+Providing API’s through NLX is quite straightforward when the API’s are already available.
 Suitable API’s to start with as a provider are two examples of API’s that Amsterdam has made available.
 Consider providing an API for monuments or garbage bin’s by reusing the already developed API specifications: Monumenten API or Afval API.

 High level technical overview